SDU-eScience/UCloud/storage-service/wiki/sensitivity.md

 # File Sensitivity

 All files in SDUCloud have an associated sensitivity level.
-Sensitivity levels are used as an indicator for the user who is working with the file.
+Sensitivity levels is an indicator for the user who is working with the file.
 This allows users to, at a glance, know if the files they are working with are sensitive or not.
 It also allows the internal systems of SDUCloud to make decisions based on the sensitivity level of a file.